germanattanasio/speech-ios-sdk/README.md

 **in Swift**

 *Add the headers above for Objective-c into a bridging header file.*
+	- Use SwiftSpeechHeader.h in Swift sample

-#Sample Application
+#Sample Applications
 ===================

 This repository contains a sample application demonstrating the SDK functionality.

 To run the application clone this repository and then navigate in Finder to folder containing the SDK files.

-Double click on the watsonsdk.xcodeproj  to launch xcode.
+Double click on the watsonsdk.xcodeproj  to launch Xcode.

-To run the sample application, change the compile target to 'watsonsdktest' and run on the iPhone simulator.
+To run the sample application, change the compile target to 'watsonsdktest-objective-c' or 'watsonsdktest-swift' and run on the iPhone simulator.

 Note that this is sample code and no security review has been performed on the code.

+The Swift sample was tested in Xcode 7.2.

 #Speech To Text
 ==============